hamzasayyid/tiny-image-net/readme.md

-# Computer Vision to Classify Images
+# Classifying Multiclass Images with Computer Vision

 # Problem Statement and Background